Marcao02/complaw-deeptech/fol/monster_burger_fol.md

 This is the concrete syntax for defining Clause 1:

 ```
-(Clause 1) := (When ((the Challenger) orders (the Monster Burger)),
+(Clause 1) := (Upon ((the Challenger) ordering (the Monster Burger)),
-     (they's obligation to (pay $50 for it) before (they leaves the restaurant)) becomes active.)
+     (they's obligation to (pay $50 for it) before (they leaves the restaurant)) becomes active)
 ```

 Our GF code will fix the agreement to generate exactly the sentence we wanted:

-Clause 1: When the Challenger orders the Monster Burger, their obligation to pay 50 dollars for it before they leave the restaurant becomes active.
+Clause 1: Upon the Challenger ordering the Monster Burger, their obligation to pay 50 dollars for it before they leave the restaurant becomes active.

 ```
-(F is served) : FoodOffer → Event
+(F is served) : MenuItem → Event
 (P wins) : Person → Event
 (P finishes F) : Person → Food → Event
 (one hour) : Timespan
 ```

 Next predicate symbol means that after E1 happens, the following relation holds: (E2 happens) if and only if (E3 happens within timespan T).
+This essentially defines E2 in terms of E1, E3 and T.

 ```
 (Once E1, E2 iff E3 within T) : Event → Event → Event → Timespan → Bool
 ```

+You see that, and you might want to break it up more.
+For example, you might want to make `Once` a symbol that takes an `Event` and a formula and yields a formula.
+That would be essentially the modal logic approach.
+That would feel more right, more satisfying, but it wouldn't actually benefit us.

 Next predicate symbol means that *if* E happens, then the obligation O is inactive from the time of that event onward.